lucianonooijen/Personal-Website/content/blog/0011-jwt-public-private-keys.md

 	return jwt.Signed(*t.signer).Claims(claims).Serialize()
 }
 ```
 The scary looking second function performs the logic to actually generate the JWT string with the claims passed in.
-Discussing the JWT claims is beyond the scope of this article, these are explained in the RFC[^^jwtrfc].
+Discussing the JWT claims is beyond the scope of this article, these are explained in the RFC[^jwtrfc].
 An example can be found [in the example project](https://github.com/lucianonooijen/jwt-public-private-key-demo/blob/main/server/internal/token/claims.go).
 The note "For generating tokens in production code, always use the audience-specific methods." refers to using wrapper functions to generate keys with the correct data.

 [^gojose]: [go-jose/go-jose](https://github.com/go-jose/go-jose/)
 [^useparam]: [RFC7517: "use" (Public Key Use) Parameter](https://datatracker.ietf.org/doc/html/rfc7517#section-4.2)